-resulting in a total of $P \times L$ trajectories per iteration.
-For each group, instance filtering then defines an \emph{outcome uncertainty} under the current policy $\pi_\theta$ as the standard deviation of resulting trajectory returns:

 During training, groups are ranked according to $U(u; \pi_\theta)$, and only the top-$p\%$ most uncertain groups are retained for policy updates, while low-variance groups are discarded.
-The motivation for group-based instance filtering stems from active learning \cite{settles2009active} where groups with low reward variance tend to be uninformative: trajectories either solve trivial problems (uniformly high reward) or consistently fail (uniformly low reward), providing little learning signal.
+The motivation for group-based instance filtering stems from active learning \citep{settles2009active}, where groups with low reward variance tend to be uninformative, i.e., trajectories either solve trivial problems (uniformly high reward) or fail consistently (uniformly low reward), providing little learning signal.

-Empirically, \citep{wang2025ragenunderstandingselfevolutionllm} show that uncertainty-based filtering can delay or prevent mode collapse by maintaining a diverse training set.
-In our experiments, we therefore combine TSR with uncertainty-based instance filtering to jointly optimize rollout quality and task diversity. \refalg{alg:tsr_filtering} summarizes the joint operation.
+Empirically, \citet{wang2025ragenunderstandingselfevolutionllm} show that uncertainty-based filtering can prevent mode collapse by maintaining a diverse training set.
+We therefore combine TSR with instance filtering to jointly optimize rollout quality and diversity. \refalg{alg:tsr_filtering} summarizes the joint operation.

-Since TSR is modular, it can be combined with other mechanisms that encourage exploration (e.g., ScalingInter-RL \cite{xi2025agentgymrltrainingllmagents}) or hierarchical RL methods (e.g., \cite{luo2025agentlightningtrainai}).
-A systematic study of integrating TSR with complementary methods is an interesting direction for future work.
+Since TSR is modular, it can be combined with other mechanisms that encourage exploration (e.g., ScalingInter-RL \citep{xi2025agentgymrltrainingllmagents}) or hierarchical RL methods (e.g., \citep{luo2025agentlightningtrainai}).
+A systematic study of integrating TSR with such methods is an interesting future work.